ansible/awx-operator/docs/migration.md

 In the next section pass it in through `tower_postgres_configuration_secret` instead, omitting the `_old_` from the key and ensuring the value matches the name of the secret.
 This will make AWX pick up on the existing database and apply any pending migrations.
 It is strongly recommended to backup your database beforehand.

+The postgresql pod for the old deployment is used when streaming data to the new postgresql pod.
+If your postgresql pod has a custom label, you can pass that via the `postgres_label_selector` variable to make sure the postgresql pod can be found.

 ## Deploy AWX